nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

 ### Steps
 1. Install heroku cli: https://devcenter.heroku.com/articles/getting-started-with-python#set-up
 1. Create heroku account.
-You will want to use TFA for this: https://signup.heroku.com/
+You will want to use two factor authentication (TFA) when creating your account: https://signup.heroku.com/
 2. Create application in heroku: https://dashboard.heroku.com/new-app
 3. After you create the application, it should have some cli commands for you to run to connect your code to the application
 4. There's a few extra packages you'll need to install `pipenv install gunicorn django_on_heroku`